Dynamic risk measures for fluctuations in market volatility under Bochner-Lebesgue spaces: Optimized Certainty Equivalent on

 \section{Optimized Certainty Equivalent on $\mathbf{L^{p(\cdot)}}$}

-In this section, we study a special class of $p(\cdot)$-convex risk measures: the Optimized Certainty Equivalent (OCE), which will be used as an example of dynamic risk measures in Section 5.
-The OCE was first introduced by Ben-Tal and Teboulle (1986) and later developed by the same researchers (Ben-Tal and Teboulle 2007).
-In this section, we define the OCE on variable exponent Bochner--Lebesgue spaces $L^{p(\cdot)}$.
-Further, we establish its main properties, and show how it can be used to generate $p(\cdot)$-convex risk measures.
+~~~~~~In this section, a special class of $p(\cdot)$-convex risk measures that is the Optimized Certainty Equivalent (OCE) is studied and it will be used as an example of dynamic risk measures in Sect.~\ref{sec:5}.
+The OCE was first introduced by Ben-Tal and Teboulle (1986) and later developed by the same researchers Ben-Tal and Teboulle (2007).
+In this section, the OCE on variable exponent Bochner--Lebesgue spaces $L^{p(\cdot)}$ is defined.
+Further, we establish its main properties and show that how it can be used to generate $p(\cdot)$-convex risk measures.
 Note that the OCE can be used as an application of convex risk measures.
+Other applications of risk measures such as the application in insurance, see Wang and Peng (2017).

 \begin{Definition} \textnormal { Let $u:E\rightarrow [-\infty,+\infty]$ be a closed, concave, and non-decreasing (partially ordered by $K$) function.
 Suppose that $u(\theta)=0$, where $\theta$ is the zero element of $E$.
 We denote the set of such $u$ by $U$. } \end{Definition}